 Even after selling the mortgage-backed securities to investors, Fannie Mae continues to own the underlying mortgages.
-It also pays the investors a share of the monthly mortgage payment on a pro-rata basis.
+It also pays the investors a share of the monthly mortgage payments on a pro-rata basis.
 Fannie Mae guarantees that it will make monthly payments on the mortgage-backed securities, inclusive of the principal and interest.
-It sets a specific percentage of mortgages to cater for low to middle-income families.
+It sets a specific percentage of mortgages to cater to low to middle-income families.

 How Fannie Mae Makes Money